Work out the duty due on bananas imported into the UK by weighing consignments and making simplified declarations.

-If you don’t have your weight certificates then you must be approved for the simplified procedure.
+If you do not have your weight certificates then you must be approved for the simplified procedure.

 Simplified procedure for banana imports

-If you can’t have your consignments weighed before your declarations are accepted by customs, you must get an authorisation to use the simplified procedure.
+If you cannot have your consignments weighed before your declarations are accepted by customs, you must get an authorisation to use the simplified procedure.

 You’ll then be able to declare your consignments before the certificates have been produced by using Customs Procedure Code (CPC) 06 10 900.